guoluojie/sjsu-cmpe258-sp23-project/README.md

 2. Use the provided yaml file to create a conda environment ```$ conda env create -f conda-cpu.yml```
     1. You can modify the yaml file to use a different environment name
 3. Activate the environment ```$ conda activate <insert_env_name>```
-4. Install the additional packages listed above in the previous section
+4. Install the additional packages listed above in the "Software" section
 5. Run the detection script ```$ python detection_custom.py```

 How to train a custom dataset: